alexsnow348/exchange-rate-volatility-prediction-with-economic-events/papers/README.md

 Paper Three: [News announcements, market activity and volatility in the euro/dollar foreign exchange market](papers/paper3.pdf)

-1. we show that volatility increases in the pre-announcement periods, particularly before scheduled events.
+1. Volatility increases in the pre-announcement periods, particularly before scheduled events.

 2. Market activity also significantly impacts return volatility as expected by the theoretical literature on the order flow.